Affiliated Campus Conflict of Interest Policy

 A Technical Partner may be assigned to monitor the plan, to ensure the Office of Research Compliance has the technical guidance from a non-conflicted source.
 Any individual identified to serve as a Technical Partner must have the technical knowledge necessary to determine whether there has been inappropriate influence or bias in the results of a project, and must be free from influence of the parties to the conflicts management plan, e.g., the Plan Manager must not report to the person being monitored.
 Technical Partners may assist in reviewing plans with employees annually to cover the upcoming year.
 Plans are updated as circumstances change, and the annual reviews continue until the conflict no longer exists.
 Additional monitoring may take place at any other time of year.

-At MSU Bozeman, if an employee believes the conditions or restrictions in the Conflict Management Plan or the determinations of the Institutional Official are inappropriate, the employee may appeal the decision to the President, for all other campuses the request for appeal shall be submitted to the campus CEO.
+At MSU Bozeman, if an employee believes the conditions or restrictions in the Conflict Management Plan or the determinations of the Institutional Official are ineffective and unduly burdensome, the employee may appeal the decision to the President, for all other campuses the request for appeal shall be submitted to the campus CEO.
 If the President or CEO was involved in the decision appealed, then President’s or CEO’s decision is the final decision of the University.
 The President or CEO or designee may appoint and convene a Conflict Review Committee to provide advice on an appeal.
 The President’s or CEO’s decision on the appeal shall be the final decision of the University.

 720. Conflict Review Committee.